 My name is Stella Barnett and I am a Physiotherapist registered with the College of Physiotherapy of Ontario for the assessment and treatment of people.
 I trained as a Physiotherapist in England and have been qualified since 2001.
-I work in private practice and have predominantly treated sports injuries, musculoskeletal injuries and neurological conditions in people.
-I have previously trained and competed in agility to championship level and beyond, and am currently enjoying just spending time with my retired agility dog and my younger hiking buddy.
-Whether your dog is a member of your family or a canine athlete, rehabilitation can help with recovery from an injury or illness.
+I work in private practice and have over 24 years experience predominantly treating sports injuries, musculoskeletal injuries and neurological conditions in people.

 Why ‘rehab’ and not ‘physiotherapy’?
 The term physiotherapy is protected by law for use in relation to the treatment of people.
 Although I am a Physiotherapist, I am not permitted to use the term physiotherapy in relation to the treatment of dogs.
 So, most commonly canine ‘physio’ is referred to as rehabilitation even though it is the same thing.